OnePabs/VertexCovers/README.md

-Open a terminal at VertexCovers cd to src folder typethe command: python3 -m experiments.name_of_experiment_file_without_extension
+Open a terminal at VertexCovers cd to src folder type the command: python3 -m experiments.name_of_experiment_file_without_extension

 Depending on the environment you are running the project on the above command might slightly change (like python instead of python3)

+### THE EXPERIMENT MOST USED IS: gui_experiment_approx.py
+This experiment creates a graphical interface where you can enter the path to your data, the path to the folder where the results will be stored, and the name of the approximation algorith to be used.
+Possible algorithm names are maximal_matching, pitt, relaxed_lp, and mmrrlpb.

+### Your env must have Python 3.*, Numpy, Pandas, PuLP

 # Results

-Results are stored under the folder

-VertexCovers/src/experiments/results

-Each experiment outputs 3 files
+Each experiment outputs 3 files: <br>

-name_of_experiment_vc-size.csv
+name_of_experiment_vc-size.csv <br>
-name_of_experiment_cover.csv
+name_of_experiment_cover.csv <br>
-name_of_experiment_runtime.txt
+name_of_experiment_runtime.txt <br>

-The file ending with vc-size.csv contains the size of the vertex cover found by the algorithm on the dataset specified.
+The file ending with vc-size.csv contains the size of the vertex cover found by the algorithm on the dataset specified. <br>
-The file ending with cover.csv contains a single column of nodes that make up the vertex cover The file ending with runtime.txt contains the time in seconds taken for the algorithm to complete.
+The file ending with cover.csv contains a single column of nodes that make up the vertex cover. <br>
+The file ending with runtime.txt contains the time in seconds taken for the algorithm to complete.

 ### Parameterized Algorithms Results